MaxJackson13/Attack-The-Box/README.md

 <img src="images/sudo.png">

 Running `sudo -l`, we find we can run `tcpdump` on localhost and can list directories and read any file in `/opt/splunk`.
 The file `opt/splunk/etc/auth/server.pem` contains the certificate and encrypted RSA private keys generated when splunk is first installed on the machine.
-We may be able to use this to decrypt HTTPS traffic between clients the server.
+We may be able to use this to decrypt HTTPS traffic between clients and the server.

 <img src="images/sslpass.png">